 Why Study Education Studies Programs

 If you plan to teach at the high school level, a smart option to consider is earning one of three foundational NPC transfer degrees: Associate of Arts (AA), Associate of Business (ABus) or Associate of Science (AS).
 These transfer degrees not only provide background for subjects you plan to teach, but, more importantly, satisfy the requirements of the Arizona General Education Curriculum (AGEC).
 You can transfer these NPC degree credits to any of the three state universities and save thousands of dollars in undergraduate expense.

-For more flexibility in your course of study, ask your academic adviser about the Associate of General Studies (AGS) degree, which has an option for a Special Needs Educational Assistant.
+For more flexibility in your course of study, ask your academic adviser about the Associate of General Studies (AGS) degree.
 Not all of the general education requirements for the AGS degree will transfer to a four-year university.